 Nearly all study volunteers want to receive the results of their clinical trials.
 Regardless of the outcome, participants want any information available that could help them make critical health decisions, and they want to know that their involvement helped others living with disease and illness.
-In fact, receiving study results is one of the top reasons patients choose to participate in a clinical trial, ranked even above the ability to access free medical care.
+In fact, receiving study outcome is one of the top reasons patients choose to participate, ranked even above the ability to access free medical care.

 Ways to access results

 Some clinical trial results are posted on the websites of pharmaceutical companies.
 Also, federal law requires that clinical trial results are routinely posted on a government website called ClinicalTrials.gov within a year of study completion even if the drug or medical device being tested hasn’t been approved.
 These results, however, are not usually shared with study participants.

 Most people find the government website very difficult to navigate.
 For those able to locate their specific clinical trial, the results are presented in highly technical language, which makes it hard for not only patients, but also physicians and other health-care providers to understand.

 There is good news, however.
 A growing number of pharmaceutical and biotechnology companies sponsoring clinical trials want to deliver results in non-technical, plain language summaries to their study volunteers.
 At the moment, research sponsors are mainly focused on providing general clinical trial results, but some companies are piloting initiatives to share more detailed, personalized findings with their study volunteers.
 In the future, study volunteers could potentially attach their own data to their electronic health and medical records, allowing them to share the results with whomever is providing treatment.